 I have a problem in that my child won’t go to sleep.
-We have a 15 month old that suddenly started hating to go to sleep and won’t stay asleep.
-He wakes up wailing, completely unconsolable, throws his soother, his zebra blankie and will reach out to get out of his crib.
+We have a 15-month-old who suddenly started hating to go to sleep and won’t stay asleep.
+He wakes up wailing and distraught, throws his soother and zebra blanket, and reaches out of his crib.
 He then squirms in your arms to get down.
 When he’s down, he cries more.
-He rolls and flips and thrashes constantly when in the crib, unless completely asleep.
+He rolls, flips, and thrashes constantly when in the crib, unless completely asleep.
 Even when going up to bed, he starts to cry.

 Everything associated with bedtime makes him cry now.
 He is also not a heavy sleeper at all.
 We were never quiet around him in the beginning until he started waking up easily.
-Let me back up a bit, he was always a good sleeper once he started sleeping through the night.
-We would just lay him in his crib and he’d fall asleep on his own.
-Then around 8 months or so he started waking up crying from a nap or in the morning.
-This has continued and he does it without fail now.
+Let me back up a bit.
+He was always a good sleeper once he started sleeping through the night.
+We would just lay him in his crib, and he’d fall asleep on his own.
+Then, around 8 months or so, he started waking up crying from a nap or in the morning.
+This has continued, and he does it now without fail.

-When he has teethed in the past, he would sometimes be up during the night, but not like this.
-The last 2-3 months, the crying has become worse.
+He used to wake up during the night when he was teething, but not like this.
+In the last 2-3 months, the crying has become worse.

 It was to the point last night that I was scared and was going to take him to outpatients because I just didn’t know what was wrong.
-Now, it could be teething at this point as he has developed a cold and he usually gets a cold when he’s teething but I’ve still never seen him as bad as he was last night.
-He went to bed at 8:30, relatively easy this time, but woke at 11pm howling.
+Now, it could be teething at this point as he has developed a cold, and he usually gets a cold when he’s teething, but I’ve still never seen him as bad as he was last night.
+He went to bed at 8:30, relatively easy this time, but woke at 11 p.m. howling.
 He cried for about 20 minutes, then finally got distracted by toys.
 He was wide awake until 1:30 in the morning.
 Every time we tried to put him to bed, no matter what we did, he’d cry.
-Finally, against my better judgment, we brought him into bed with us and he eventually settled down, but not a solid sleep, as he still kept waking up crying periodically all night, until I finally got him up at 8 am.
+Finally, against my better judgment, we brought him into bed with us, and he eventually settled down, but not into a solid sleep, as he still kept waking up and crying periodically all night, until I finally got him up at 8 a.m.